214. Get Rid of Brazilian Accent

 Two main pronunciation mistakes give away a Brazilian accent:

-1. The way they pronounce the [t] sound followed by the [ʊ] and [u] as in “to” and “two”.
-Instead of the [t] sound, they produce the [tʃ] sound as in “church”.
+1. The way they pronounce the /t/ sound followed by the /ʊ/ and /u/ as in “to” and “two”.
+Instead of the [t] sound, they produce the /tʃ/ sound as in “church”.

-Master pure long English vowels and diphthongs.
+1. Master pure long English vowels and diphthongs.
 Try to lean on long vowels and diphthongs.
 Don’t shorten them even when speaking rapidly.
 Producing pure long vowels will also improve the tune or music of your speech and help to achieve English sentence rhythm.

-You need to work on English long vowels:
+The first stage of the accent reduction is to work on English long vowels:

-- /a:/ as in "car", lesson 1, do not pronounce /r/
+- /a:/ as in "car". lesson 1

-- /ɔː/ as in “storm”, lesson 3, do not pronounce /r/
+- /ɔː/ as in “storm”, lesson 3

-- /ɜ:/ as in "bird", lesson 5, do not pronounce /r/, practise /wɜ:/ combination as in "work"
+- /ɜ:/ as in "bird", lesson 5

-- /ɪə/ as in “dear”, lesson 19, do not pronounce /r/
+- /ɪə/ as in “dear”, lesson 19

 - /ʊə/ as in “poor”, lesson 21